samiralam/rules-compendium/docs/phb/7-spells/index.md

 ![The different shapes of an area of effect](areas-of-effect.png)

+/// caption
+The different shapes of an area of effect
+///

 ***Awareness of Being Targeted.*** Unless a spell has a perceptible effect, a creature doesn't know it was targeted by the spell.
 An effect like lightning is obvious, but a more subtle effect, such as an attempt to read thoughts, goes unnoticed unless a spell's description says otherwise.

 ***Invalid Targets.*** If you cast a spell on someone or something that can't be affected by it, nothing happens to that target, but if you used a spell slot to cast the spell, the slot is still expended.